 Unlike other Content Management Systems, it offers unlimited customization options and lets you use thousands of beautiful themes and plugins to do everything with the site.
-Any type of website can be developed on WordPress including blogs, e-commerce, business directories, online communities, and many others.
+Any type of website can be developed on WordPress including websites, e-commerce, business directories, online communities, and many others.

 Where to host?

-Why WP Engine?
+What is WP Engine?

 WP Engine Pricing